Top 10 Italian Hand Gestures Italians Use All the Time

 Let’s start with the basics: core Australian slang vocabulary.
 Here’s a list of popular Australian slang terms you probably heard before but didn’t know what they meant.

 You can also use “thanks heaps” when you are really grateful to someone for doing something for you or “cheers” to combine both “thank you” and “goodbye” in a single word.
-For example, “cheers” is a perfect choice for when you leave the shop after the barista gave the coffee.
+For example, “cheers” is a perfect choice for leaving the shop after the barista gives you your coffee.

 Although it sounds like breakfast for kids, brekkie is the Australian meal everyone has in the morning.